IDAMYCIN- idarubicin hydrochloride injection, powder, lyophilized, for solution

-IDAMYCIN, a sterile lyophilized powder for reconstitution and intravenous administration, is available in a 20 mg single use only vial.
+IDAMYCIN, a sterile lyophilized powder for reconstitution and intravenous administration, is available in a 20 mg single-dose only vial.

-Each 20 mg vial contains 20 mg Idarubicin Hydrochloride, USP and 200 mg of Lactose NF (hydrous) as an orange-red, lyophilized powder.
+Each 20 mg vial contains 20 mg Idarubicin Hydrochloride (equivalent to 18.63 mg Idarubicin free base), USP and 200 mg of Lactose NF (hydrous) as an orange-red, lyophilized powder.